HAVE RATS OR MICE

 HOW TO PREVENT A RODENT PROBLEM

 Generally, rodents come into buildings looking for shelter and food.
-So, preventing rodents entering the building and eliminating sources of food will make your home a lot less attractive to rodents.
+So, preventing rodents from entering the building and eliminating sources of food will make your home a lot less attractive to rodents.

 Rats can squeeze through gaps as small as the end of your thumb and mice through gaps as small as the end of your little finger.
-So, when it comes to rodent proofing your home, it can be done but it needs to be comprehensive.
+So, when it comes to rodent-proofing your home, it can be done but it needs to be comprehensive.